usdot-fhwa-stol/To-21-426-modeling-HV-interactions-with-inconspicuous-ACC-equipped-vehicles/README.md

 ## Testing
 ### Car-following model calibration
 Step 1: Open Jupyter notebook in Anoconda\
-Step 2: Upload the file “PSO algorithm for calibration” onto your Jupyter notebook.\
+Step 2: Upload the file “PSO algorithm for calibration” in the folder of "calibration code" onto your Jupyter notebook.\
 Step 3: If you’d like to obtain parameters for the scenario of HVs following HVs, you need to set “CAV_judge = False” in the code.
 If you’d like to obtain parameters for the scenario of HVs following ADAS-equipped vehicles, you need to set “CAV_judge= True” in the code.\
 Step 4: After setting this parameter, click “Run” under kernel to run each block continuously or click “Restart & Run all” under kernel to run all the blocks all the time.
 After running the code, the parameters of the car-following model for each vehicle will be saved in the folder of parameter.
 # License